IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 },
 ```

-but the second issue links to Europeana hosted version 2 images:
+and the second issue links to a Europeana IIIF Image API v2.1 endpoint:

 {: class="line-numbers" data-line="6-10"}
 ```json